atosorigin/Kinect/README.md

 Run the following code:
 $ git clone git@github.com:username/Kinect.git

-1. Configure remotes
+1. Configure remotes<br />
 When a repo is cloned, it has a default remote called origin that points to your fork on GitHub, not the original repo it was forked from.
-To keep track of the original repo, you need to add another remote named upstream:
+To keep track of the original repo, you need to add another remote named upstream:<br />
-`$ cd Kinect` the active directory in the prompt to the newly cloned "Kinect" directory `$ git remote add upstream git@github.com:atosorigin/Kinect.git` Assigns the original repo to a remote called "upstream" `$ git fetch upstream`
+`$ cd Kinect` the active directory in the prompt to the newly cloned "Kinect" directory<br />
+`$ git remote add upstream git@github.com:atosorigin/Kinect.git` Assigns the original repo to a remote called "upstream"<br />
+`$ git fetch upstream`<br />

 1. Pushing
 Pushing is always done to you fork